 Day 6-7

-Day 6: Kyoto / Nara After breakfast we take the train to Nara, the city which is famous for its hundreds of deer roaming freely through the town.
+Day 7: Nara After breakfast we start with the exploration of Nara, the city which is famous for its hundreds of deer roaming freely through the town.
 It was also Japan's first permanent capital.
 The deer are considered divine messengers in Shinto belief and have become the symbol of Nara.
 They approach visitors with practiced politeness, bowing their heads to request sembei crackers sold by vendors throughout the park.
 Around noon we make our way toward UNESCO Heritage Site Todai-ji Temple.
 Passing through its massive doors, we enter a soaring interior space dominated by the 15-meter bronze Buddha figure seated in serene meditation.
 We will walk the grounds and temple and climb up the lantern-lined path to Nigatsu-do Hall, perched on the hillside east of Todai-ji.
-From its wooden balcony, we can watch as the setting sun turns Nara in golden light.
-INCLUDED βœ… 1 night in Nara with breakfast βœ… Train Kyoto - Nara βœ… Entry and sightseeing of Todaiji Temple (UNESCO site) incl. tame deer OPTIONAL ❌Local bus / metro transport
+We will leave Nara to Kyoto in the afternoon.
+INCLUDED β 1 night in Nara in shared double bed room / separate beds with breakfast β Entry and sightseeing of Todaiji Temple (UNESCO site) incl. seeing the tame deer β Train Nara - Kyoto OPTIONAL βLocal bus / metro transport

 7